Atomistic Scale Simulations

 - Polymers: growth and equilibrium structure.

 - Quantum Simulation: zero temperature and finite temperature methods.

 Homework assignments for this class will be issued via Gradescope (see Class Schedule).
 Students need to complete the assignment and reports are to be submitted on Gradescope, usually every second week, Thursdays 6pm CT.
 Students are strongly encouraged to complete all assignments to assess their own understanding of the course material.
 It is acceptable to work with fellow students on homework problems, and to ask as well as answer questions pertaining homework online on Campuswire.
 Plagiarism will not be tolerated, each student must submit their own solutions.

-Late submissions will be penalized by 50 % for each day late, unless excused in advance.
+Late submissions will be penalized by 50 % for up to a week late, unless excused in advance.
 You need to contact me directly if you are late.
 Your homework reports must be submitted electronically via Gradescope.
 The only format for the report that will be accepted for submission is a single, properly-ordered PDF, in portrait format; your name must be printed legibly on the top of the first page.
 These homework assignments require you to write code that is bug free and actually works.
 This code will be automatically graded and checked using the PrairieLearn web site, which will provide you with immediate feedback, allowing you to fix buggy code before using it to prepare the data needed to write your reports.
 The TAs grade only your report.